-- The four models previously described are used both as true DGPs and for generating one-step-ahead volatility forecasts - Sample sizes: (n = 500, 1000, 2500) - Innovation distributions: standardized Normal and Student-t7 - Parameter values were selected to reflect characteristics of both emerging and developed markets.
+- The four models previously described are used both as true DGPs and for generating one-step-ahead volatility forecasts - Sample sizes: (n = 500, 1000, 2500) - Innovation distributions: standardized Normal and Student-t7 - Parameter values were selected to reflect characteristics of both emerging and developed markets as well as to reflect values commonly adopted in the literature.

-- The four models previously described are used both as true DGPs and for generating one-step-ahead volatility forecasts - Sample sizes: (n = 500, 1000, 2500) - Innovation distributions: standardized Normal and Student-t7 - Parameter values were selected to reflect characteristics of both emerging and developed markets. - Series are contaminated with a single additive outlier in the final month
+- The four models previously described are used both as true DGPs and for generating one-step-ahead volatility forecasts - Sample sizes: (n = 500, 1000, 2500) - Innovation distributions: standardized Normal and Student-t7 - Parameter values were selected to reflect characteristics of both emerging and developed markets as well as to reflect values commonly adopted in the literature. - Series are contaminated with a single additive outlier in the final month